 Make good money while we're at it

-We don't mean to be crass, but instead of treating all of this like a big bummer, our politicians can help Canadians prosper from the transition to a clean economy.
+We don't mean to be crass, but instead of treating all of this like a big bummer, our politicians can help Canadians prosper from the transition to a green economy.

 We'll need good plans to help businesses adapt, but there's a pile of jobs to be had and money to be made if we get out in front of this → pairing a high enough price on pollution with leadership in low and zero-emission business.
 Less whining, more innovation.

 Our kids will thank us.

 The Premiers of Ontario and Saskatchewan are currently challenging the Government of Canada in court, in an effort to push back against a federal price on global warming pollution.
 Their challenge was dismissed by Ontario and Saskatchewan courts.